Spstolar/psiblog/_pages/cheatsheet.md

 ---
 layout: page
-title: Command and Setup Cheatsheet
+title: Cheatsheet
 permalink: /cheatsheet/
 ---

+Collection of commands and setup stuff that I use all of the time.

 # Linux